Skip to content

 That's a shared knowledge base with a built-in MCP server, not a folder of files inside one person's Project.
 Every teammate connects their own AI, and it reads and writes the same notes the rest of the team does.
 Write a decision down once and every assistant on the team can reach it, in the next session and the one after that.

 The full version of this argument is in the team knowledge base for Claude and ChatGPT.
 The short version: a Project is a person's working context.
 A team needs a shared, living one.
+The same holds when you hand a project off for good: a consultant handing an AI project to a client needs the client to inherit a source of truth they can edit, with a trail of what changed, not a Project locked in one account.

 When Projects are still the right tool